hms-dbmi/viv/tutorial/README.md

 This index can be reused by other Viv-based applications and even clients in other languages to improve remote OME-TIFF performance.
 If using Viv, you must fetch the offsets.json directly in your application code.
 See [our example](http://viv.gehlenborglab.org/#getting-started) for help getting started

 ### Viewing in Avivator

+> ⚠️ Warning ⚠️ This section only works in Chrome, Firefox, and Edge (not Safari) due to differences in how browser restrict websites hosted at `https://` URLs (Avivator) from issuing requests to `http://` (the local data server) as a security measure.
+The supported browsers allow requests to `http://` from `https://` under the special case of `localhost`, whereas Safari prevents all requests to `http://`.
+As a workaround, you can start an Avivator client at `http://`, but we suggest trying a different supported browser.
+Alternatively, you can drag-and-drop an image (no local server) into the viewer in any browser.

 There are a few different ways to view your data in Avivator.